 - Keep up with the readings and do them before class! - Don't blow off the homework!
-It's a good way to accumulate points, and good practice for exams. - When reading, pay attention to the "Are You on the Bus?" problems.
-Don't skip them over!
-They provide a gauge of whether or not you've understood what you just read.
-If you have trouble with the "Are You on the Bus?" problems, you may have difficulties with problems on the test.
-Don't hesitate to get help from me, a classmate, or a tutor if this is the case! - Also pay attention to the Flawed Reasoning problems.
-They point out common problems in conceptual understanding and reasoning, and can provide a good model for how to go about answering conceptual problems. - Work along with the "Working it out" problems. - Practice makes perfect!
+It's a good way to accumulate points, and good practice for exams. - Try the Visual Skills Check problems at the end of the chapter once we're done with it.
+The answers are in the back!
+The problems are meant to test your skills at interpreting graphs presented in the chapter, and mathematical ideas introduced in the chapter.
+It's tempting to blow them off, but try not to!
+If you can't do these problems, you may be unable to do some problems on the test.
+Just note that if the Visual Skills Check references a section I told you not to read, you don't have to worry about knowing how to do it. - Practice makes perfect!
 Before an exam, pick some of the problems from the end of the chapter questions and do them.
 Play "what-if" games with the concepts presented in class: What if I gave you two quantities and asked for a third?
 What's your plan for that?
 How about if one of those quantities gets bigger?
-If you have an action plan for these things in your head, you're less likely to freeze up and panic if you see them on a test. - When you see a physical explanation for some phenomenon come up in the textbook, try asking yourself what would happen if something about it changed.
-For example, let's say that you were trying to toss a rock up in the air in order to watch the path it took.
-How would you expect the rock's path to change if you tossed it up at a shallow angle with respect to the ground?
-A steep one?
-What if it was a heavier rock?
-Thinking about these things gives you good practice in extending the physical theories we've learned to new situations, and could be helpful on exams. - Please make use of my office hours, and don't hesitate to email me questions about the homework or to schedule a time to meet outside office hours.
+If you have an action plan for these things in your head, you're less likely to freeze up and panic if you see them on a test. - When you see a physical explanation for some phenomenon come up in the textbook, try asking yourself what would happen if something about that phenomenon changed: what would the new physical explanation for it be?
+For example, what would happen if the Solar Nebula had had an initial clockwise rotation instead of a counterclockwise one ... what would we expect the orbits of the planets to be like?
+And why would we think that? - Please make use of my office hours, and don't hesitate to email me questions about the homework or to schedule a time to meet outside office hours.